-- (5) Despite anything else contained in this Constitution and unless default is excused by the Council of Presidents, a Commission may not exercise any right under Subsections 41(1), (3) or (4) unless the Commission has: - (a) a constitution that complies with Subsection 34(3); - (b) met its responsibilities under Subsection 41(2); - (c) deposited with the National Office a copy of the current Constitution of the Commission, certified by the chair of the Commission; - (d) held a convention at the same time as each convention of the Party and sent a copy of the minutes of that convention to the National Office; and - (e) complied with all financial reporting and internal control requirements established by Party Bylaw to ensure compliance with federal law.
+- (3) Each Commission, by resolution of its executive, may appoint: - (a) one member of the National Board of Directors; - (b) one member of the National Policy and Platform Committee; and - (c) one or more members of committees as provided in this Constitution or in the Party Bylaw establishing the committee. - (4) Each Commission may propose amendments to this Constitution in accordance with Section 84. - (5) Despite anything else contained in this Constitution and unless default is excused by the Council of Presidents, a Commission may not exercise any right under Subsections 48(1), (3) or (4) unless the Commission has: - (a) a constitution that complies with Subsection 41(3); - (b) met its responsibilities under Subsection 48(2); - (c) deposited with the National Office a copy of the current Constitution of the Commission, certified by the chair of the Commission; - (d) held a convention at the same time as each convention of the Party and sent a copy of the minutes of that convention to the National Office; and - (e) complied with all financial reporting and internal control requirements established by Party Bylaw to ensure compliance with federal law.

-42 Finances and property of a Commission
+49 Finances and property of a Commission